Anyolite/anyolite/README.md

 of these does definitely not work, but you need them to, please feel free to open an issue.

 * Pointers are technically supported but unsafe
-* Procs as arguments are not directly supported (block arguments are, however)
+* Procs as arguments are possible, but need special handling
-* Symbols do not work due to their compiletime nature in Crystal
+* Symbols do not work fully due to their compiletime nature in Crystal
 * Only one function with the same name can be wrapped
 * Splat arguments and arbitrary keywords are not possible due to their reliance on symbols
 * Keywords will always be given to functions, even if optional (then with default values)